A Partnership for Improving Northeast Honey Bee Breeding Stock by Implementing Novel Selection Criteria

 Field methods by beekeeping year:

 Year 1: In 2020, we had aimed to identify 100 of the best performing production colonies based on honey and brood production as well as overwinter success.
 However, shut-downs due to the Covid-19 pandemic prohibited our UVM lab and personnel from working at the level we had anticipated.
 Our partnering beekeeper also experienced staffing shortages.
-Together, to maintain social distancing and keep everyone safe, we were unable to allow our (small) field teams to work hives together.
+Together, to maintain social distancing and keep everyone safe, we were unable to allow our field teams to work hives together.
 Secondly, 2020 mite loads put too much pressure on the beekeeping operation, pushing activities well into late autumn.
-We aim to conduct the work planned for 2020 in 2021 during Year 2 of the grant.
+We aimed to conduct the work planned for 2020 in 2021 during Year 2 of the grant.

 To raise queens, we use established queen rearing methods practiced by FHA.
 Queens are grafted from larvae in artificial queen cells.
 Upon emergence, queens are open mated in an isolated mating yard surrounded by colonies maintained by FHA.
 We harvest queens after it has been confirmed that the queen has successfully mated by the presence of eggs.